LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 ## Backwards Compatibility

-This proposal, together with [LIP "Chain registration"][registration-LIP], [LIP "Cross-chain messages"][CCM-LIP], and [LIP "Sidechain recovery transactions"][recovery-LIP], is part of the interoperability module.
+This proposal, together with [LIP "Introduce chain registration mechanism"][registration-LIP], [LIP "Introduce cross-chain messages"][CCM-LIP], and [LIP "Introduce sidechain recovery mechanism"][recovery-LIP], is part of the Interoperability module.
 Chains adding this module will need to do so with a hard fork.